Why Palantir Technologies Inc. (PLTR) Stock Could See Much Higher Prices Ahead

 Analyst recommendations provided by FactSet shows that the consensus forecast for Palantir Technologies Inc. (PLTR) is a “Underweight”.
 8 analysts offering their recommendations for the stock have an average rating of 3.40, where 2 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
 4 analysts have rated the stock as a Sell or Underperform.

-Palantir Technologies Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at $0.04 with sales reaching $332.26M over the same period.The EPS is expected to grow by 7.70% this year, but quarterly earnings will post 35.20% year-over-year.
+Palantir Technologies Inc. is expected to release its quarterly report on 05/13/2021 and quarterly earnings per share for the current quarter are estimated at $0.04 with sales reaching $332.26M over the same period.The EPS is expected to shrink by -83.30% this year, but quarterly earnings will post 35.20% year-over-year.

 Palantir Technologies Inc. (PLTR) Top Institutional Holders